> Skip repeated content

 Can you strengthen your UCL?

 There is some emerging research that suggests the ulnar collateral ligament can thicken from throwing and exercise.
 We are still learning the appropriate balance of exercise and rest to allow for optimal UCL strength.
+Most importantly, to prevent injury, one can work on shoulder and elbow range of motion and strengthening while at the same time being smart about the amount one throws using strict pitch counts.

 Can you heal your UCL without surgery?

 Some UCL injuries can heal without surgery.
 This largely depends on the location and the severity of the injury.
 Low grade injuries to the proximal UCL have the best chance of healing without surgery.
 High grade injuries or injuries to the distal UCL are less likely to heal on their own.
 A doctor with expertise in managing UCL injuries will be able to develop an appropriate treatment plan.
+When conservative treatment is indicated, cessation from throwing, physical therapy and even platelet-rich plasma (PRP) injections have been shown to play beneficial roles in healing.

 Tommy John Surgery Success Stories